In 2016, the Novak Djokovic Foundation launched the Djokovic Science

 The aim of the Djokovic Science and Innovation Fellowship is to develop the next generation of academic change agents who will both contribute to advances in science and leverage those advances to inform, inspire, and mobilize key actors in the field of early childhood towards new solutions that yield breakthrough outcomes for children facing adversity.

-A group of 4 advanced level doctoral fellows, each with a faculty sponsor, are selected annually and convened monthly at the Center through the course of one academic year.
+A group of advanced level doctoral fellows, each with a faculty sponsor, is selected annually and convened monthly at the Center through the course of one academic year.
 This deepens the fellow’s capacity to understand the impact and implications of their work on real world challenges faced in relevant communities and among populations who grapple with daily adversity.
 In the same manner, each fellow also participates in an immersion experience with the Center’s science-based innovation team so as to experience firsthand the complexities and possibilities associated with the systematic practice of using science as a source of inspiration for new ideas and ways of working in the field of early childhood.

 In the latter half of the year, each fellow integrates their insights and lessons learned to convene and host an academic roundtable and present her or his

 work to a small group of hand-picked faculty from across Harvard University.

 The objective of this capstone experience is to engage in a supportive, constructive, and highly rigorous discussion about the scientific substance and potential applicability of the fellow’s research to enhance the development of children, with a particular focus on the needs of those facing significant adversity.